Understanding "Reduced Latency when Monitoring"

 - Operating System: All

 “Reduced Latency when Monitoring” helps bypass the additional latency introduced by plugins or track delays on tracks set to Monitor "In" or "Auto".

-This setting can be accessed via the “Options” menu in Live.
-Being a global option, this setting is stored within a Live Set.
+This setting can be accessed via the “Options” menu in Live. and is stored within a Live Set.

 Example #1: Triggering external MIDI devices via a MIDI and audio track.

 When sending notes to external MIDI gear without using the External Instrument device, the system latency might cause the audio generated by a synthesizer to be played back by Live with some delay, depending on the audio buffer size currently in use and on the amount and type of devices or plugins in use.

-By using a negative Track Delay for the MIDI track, it is possible to compensate for this delay, but this will only work if the option Reduced Latency when Monitoring is enabled.
+By using a negative Track Delay for the MIDI track, it's possible to compensate for this delay, but this will only work if the option Reduced Latency when Monitoring is enabled.

-Because in fact the audio generated by the external synthesiser is being monitored in a different (Audio) Track, using a negative track delay on the MIDI channel automatically delays all other channels, included the destination for the audio signals.
+Because in fact the audio generated by the external synthesiser is being monitored in a different (Audio) Track, using a negative track delay on the MIDI channel automatically delays all other channels including the audio track which is monitoring the signal.

-"Reduced Latency when Monitoring" will allow this additional latency to be bypassed, thus the audio signals should now be reflecting the changes of the negative Track delay.
+"Reduced Latency when Monitoring" allow's this additional latency to be bypassed, and the audio signals will now reflect the changes of the negative Track delay.